Parsons Mounted Cavalry: Stables

 In 1979, it relocated from the Research Annex to a new facility adjacent to Texas A&M University's Vet School, which in 1981, was named "Fiddler’s Green."
 The name pays homage to a poignant poem embraced by U.S. Army cavalry formations in the late 1800s, which portrayed an idyllic paradise.
 In 2014, a substantial expansion initiative nearly doubled the original 26-acre space, elevating the total acreage to an impressive 50 acres.

 Spirit of '02

-The Half Section (responsible for Field Artillery and Mule Team elements) maintains the "Spirit of '02", a field gun found in the fall of 1974 at a Aggie Bonfire cut site near Easterwood Airport.
-The cannon is driven by a 4 horse team and a restored caisson to Kyle Field and fired during all home football games, midnight yell practice, and other special events.
+The Half Section (responsible for Field Artillery and Mule Team elements) maintains the "Spirit of '02", a 3-inch M1902 field gun found in the fall of 1974 at a Aggie Bonfire cut site near Easterwood Airport.
+The gun is driven by a 4 horse team and a restored caisson to Kyle Field and fired during all home football games, midnight yell practice, and other special events.
 While Aggie lore states the gun was the runaway that tumbled over a ridge in the film We've Never Been Licked, there is no conclusive evidence.
 It is affectionately known as "The Spirit of ‘02," in honor of its 1902 origins.